AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/developing-for-cloud-service/intellij-and-aem-sync.md

 Create a folder called adoberepo under the c:\cloudmanager.

-[Install the repo tool].(https://github.com/Adobe-Marketing-Cloud/tools/tree/master/repo).Installing the repo tool is nothing but copying the repo file and placing it in your c:\cloudmanger\adoberepo folder.
+[Install the repo tool](https://github.com/Adobe-Marketing-Cloud/tools/tree/master/repo) Installing the repo tool is nothing but copying the repo file and placing it in your c:\cloudmanger\adoberepo folder.

 Add the following to the Path environment variable C:\cygwin64\bin;C:\CloudManager\adoberepo;